alexturpin/courses/floats/index.md

 Container height problem
 ------------------------

-Another problem can be encountered when we only have float elements inside of a parent element.
+Another problem can be encountered when we only have floated elements inside of a parent element.
 Take the following example:

 ```HTML
 	<div class="container">